w314/notes/oracleNotes/oraclePractice/Req-2 Logging Exceptions.md

 - display appropriate message if there no employee with the given first name
 - or if there are more than one employee with the given first name.

+Also invoke the function from anonymous block for employee ID 110 and 119.

 ALSO LOG all exceptions raised.

+## Create Log Table

 Create table for log:
 ```sql